ericoporto/ags-manual-wiki/CustomProperties.md

 **What are custom properties?**

-Suppose you're making a Lucasarts-style game, and you want all your hotspots to have a default event (so if the player right-clicks a window, for example, "Open" will be the default, but if they click on a pen, "Pick up" will be the default).
+Suppose you're making a LucasArts-style game, and you want all your hotspots to have a default event (so if the player right-clicks a window, for example, "Open" will be the default, but if they click on a pen, "Pick up" will be the default).